typhoonworks/lotus/guides/configuration.md

 ## Multi-Database Support

-Lotus supports both PostgreSQL and SQLite databases.
+Lotus supports PostgreSQL, MySQL, and SQLite databases.
 The migration system automatically detects the adapter and runs the appropriate migrations.

 ### PostgreSQL Configuration